nikgil/SteveCoin/README.md

 to understand through this interactive way.
 It may also fit some themes of Minecraft servers but I have never seen any crypto-themed servers.

-The project as a whole is inspired from [lhartikk's NaiveCoin](https://lhartikk.github.io), from which I work off of.
+The project as a whole is inspired from [lhartikk's NaiveCoin](https://lhartikk.github.io), and [Kass's Blockchain](https://medium.com/programmers-blockchain/create-simple-blockchain-java-tutorial-from-scratch-6eeed3cb03fa) from which I work off of.

 # Why am I doing this
 Primarily as a way of learning myself.
 I understand the very basics of crypto-trading and blockchains and feel this is a great